Kleberstoff/DECryptSuite/README.md

 <p size="16">
 Disclaimer! <br><br>

-This "Encryption" and "Decryption" Tool is baised on the .DEC files from HackNet - It's not a save way too store important file. <br>
+This "Encryption" and "Decryption" Tool is based on .DEC files from Hacknet - It's not a safe way to store important files. <br>
-It's has been made for Fun and should only be used for Fun and not legitimate encryption.<br>
+It's has been made for fun and should only be used for fun and not legitimate encryption.<br>
-It will be keep in a Bash like function wise, meaning no GUI or anything. <br><br>
+It will be kept in a Bash like state, meaning no GUI or anything. <br><br>

-Disclamer End. <br><br>
+Disclaimer end. <br><br>

 Credits:<br>
 Kleberstoff<br>
-Matt (Main Developer from HackNet) the methods of this "encryption" and "decryption" came from him.<br><br>
+Matt (Main Hacknet developer); the methods of this "encryption" and "decryption" came from him.<br><br>

-<h2>Possible asked Questions</h2>
+<h2>Possible Questions</h2>

-<strong>Can I modify the Source?</strong>
+<strong>Can I modify the source?</strong>
 Yes.

-<strong>Can I used it for XYZ?</strong>
+<strong>Can I use it for XYZ?</strong>
 Yes.

 <strong>Should I use it for important files to be stored?</strong>
 Ye..
-Wait, hell na brah.
+Wait, hell no, brah.

 Feedback?
 Contact me via:
 <br><br>